diogoff/plasma-tomography/README.md

 ### Requirements

+This code was tested with the following configuration:

-- CUDA 8.0 or later
+- CUDA 8.0

-- cuDNN 6.0 or later
+- cuDNN 6.0

-- TensorFlow 1.4 or later
+- TensorFlow 1.4.1

-- Keras 2.1 or later
+- Keras 2.1.6

 ### Instructions